Guest researcher: Seline Meijer

 12-WEEK LEARNING PROGRAMS FOR RESEARCHERS

-SM: At some point I though, you know, we can’t just think of conservation as a protected area with a fence around it and ignore the people that live around it who are very poor and often rely on those areas to meet their livelihood needs.
-That’s when my focus shifted a little bit more, to include both people as well as conservation and try to work towards land use types and landscapes that really support both conservation as well as people.
+SM: I thought, you know, we can’t just think about conservation as a protected area with a fence around it and ignore the people that live around it who are very poor and often rely on those areas to meet their livelihood needs.
+And so that’s when my focus shifted a little bit more, to include both people as well as conservation and try to work towards land use types and landscapes that really support both conservation as well as people.

-In today’s episode, we will hear about the extrinsic and intrinsic factors influencing the uptake of agricultural and agroforestry innovations in sub-Saharan Africa and why this is so important in the wider context of climate change – or even, climate emergency.
+In today’s episode, we’ll hear about the extrinsic and intrinsic factors influencing the uptake of agricultural and agroforestry innovations in sub-Saharan Africa and why this is so important in the wider context of climate change.

 Agroforestry is a land use management system in which trees or shrubs are grown around or among crops or pastureland.
 This intentional combination of agriculture and forestry has varied benefits, including increased biodiversity and reduced erosion.

 SM: My name is Seline Meijer.
-I am currently working for the International Union for Conservation of Nature (IUCN) in Washington DC, in the United States.
-My main interest is in what I call, the human-side of conservation issues.
-It’s really all about people, so gender issues and conservation, indigenous people, local communities and how they interact with their environments and the type of issues you need to take into consideration in local conservation efforts.
+I am currently working for the International Union for Conservation of Nature (IUCN) in Washington DC in the United States.
+And my main interest is in what I call sort of the human side of conservation issues.
+And it’s really all about people, so gender issues and conservation, indigenous people, local communities and how they interact with their environments and the type of issues you need to take into consideration in local conservation efforts.

 KR: Seline was always interested in the natural world and initially imagined a career for herself in ecology.